awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

         tags = module.common_variables.aws_common_tags
       }
     }

+    # Example provider for QuickSight identity region
+    provider "aws" {

+      # This is an example, to help you get started

+      alias = "quicksight-identity"

+      region                   = "us-east-1"
+      shared_config_files      = ["~/.aws/config"]
+      shared_credentials_files = ["~/.aws/credentials"]
+      profile                  = "quicksight_profile"
+      default_tags {
+        tags = module.common_variables.aws_common_tags
+      }
+    }

+The first provider (aliased `quicksight`) is for the QuickSight region where the dashboard is deployed.
+The second provider (aliased `quicksight-identity`) is for the QuickSight identity region where QuickSight users are.

+In the first provider:
 * Change the `region` field if needed
+* Change the `shared_config_files` and `shared_credentials_files` if needed
+* Change the `profile` field to the AWS Profile that Terraform should use to create the QuickSight resources

+In the second provider:
+* Change the `region` field if needed.
+To identify the identity region:
+  * log in to QuickSight
+  * On the top right, click the person button, and switch to the region where you intend to deploy the dashboard.
+  This is the same region you gave as input in the first provider.
+  * On the top right, click the person button again, and click "Manage QuickSight"
+  * On the left pane, click "Security & permissions".
+  If you see the "Security & permissions" page, then the identity region is the same as the dashboard region.
+  If you see a message "Switch to `<region name>` to edit permissions or unsubscribe", then the region in the message is the identity region.
 * Change the `shared_config_files` and `shared_credentials_files` if needed
 * Change the `profile` field to the AWS Profile that Terraform should use to create the QuickSight resources